Choirless/smiler/README.md

 in order to just consider them.
 If you know the threshold of change you want to use you can use that. e.g.

+The first time smiler runs it will download facial landmark data and store it in `~/.smiler` location of this data and cache directory can be specified as arguments

 ```
 % smiler video.mp4 snapshot.jpg --threshold 480000
 ```